Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Appendix

-We test the compared methods on various benchmarks including image data as well as pure combinatorial optimization problem instances, as the latter is especially suited for our back-end solver nature.
-In particular, we evaluate the robustness against outliers for graph matching, as the (ground truth or estimated) number of inliers is given as hyperparameter.
+We perform experiments on various benchmarks including image data as well as pure combinatorial optimization problem instances, as the latter is especially suited for our back-end solver.
+We evaluate the robustness against outliers, as the (ground truth or estimated) number of inliers is given as hyperparameter.
 Whenever this information is known or not, one can always apply our proposed regularization technique to improve its robustness against outlier.
-The experiments are conducted on a Linux workstation with Nvidia 2080Ti GPU and AMD Ryzen Threadripper 3970X 32-Core CPU with 128G RAM.
+The experiments are conducted on a Linux workstation with NVIDIA 2080Ti GPU and AMD Ryzen Threadripper 3970X 32-Core CPU with 128G RAM.
+Note that the graph size in our experiments is mostly more than 11 and the enumeration of all permutations is at the scale of more than 20 million which means an exhaustive search is impossible on commodity computers.